Josevpc/SQL-Retail-Sales-Analysis/README.md

 **Level**: Beginner
 **Database**: `sql_project_p1`

-The main goal of this project is demonstrate SQL skills and techniques used by data analysts to explore, clean, and analyze data using retail sales as cenario.
-The project involves setting up a retail sales database from .csv to SQL, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.
+The main goal of this project is to demonstrate SQL skills and techniques commonly used by data analysts to explore, clean, and analyze data, using a retail sales scenario.
+The project involves setting up a retail sales database by importing CSV files into a PostgreSQL database, performing exploratory data analysis (EDA), and answering specific business questions through SQL queries.

+I'm also using tools such as Excel, PostgreSQL, Git, and GitHub to manage, analyze, and version-control the project effectively.

 ## Objectives